THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Schengen Visa Delivery

-Since I was traveling in offseason, I got my visa appointment within two days of booking.
-As a result, I didn’t have to go the VFS Premium lounge service route.
+Since I was traveling in the off-season, I got my visa appointment within two days of booking.
+As a result, I didn’t have to go to the VFS Premium lounge service route.
 During season time, there will be a longer wait time for visa appointments.
 If you don’t want to shell out extra money, then make sure you book your appointments well in advance.

 Within a week, I received my passport with the stamp.
 Phew!
 Passed through the initial hurdle without any hiccups.

 I did a Workaway program near Rome at Olive Tree Hill – a local B&B place near Rome for about a week.
 But I didn’t mention anything about that in the cover letter as I wasn’t sure how the visa officials were going to take it.
 Some say that mentioning volunteering, house sitting, Workaway or digital nomads are red flags in the visa application.
 Since a tourist visa is strictly for tourism purposes, mentioning any of the above can drastically lower your chances of procuring the visa.

 Also, mentioning hitchhiking, and couch surfing is a strict no-no as visa officials may get the idea that you might not have enough budget to travel or worse-off, you may not go back to your country.
 In case you are planning to do any of this, I would suggest having a proper dummy itinerary for the visa application.
 Your itinerary can later be changed according to your convenience.